 This concept has been introduced in Barcelona with great success and it slowly has become the new way to shop.
 These are the most popular shopping centers in Barcelona:

-Much more than just a shopping mall.
-Maremagnum is almost completely surrounded by water and accessible through a sophisticated wooden lifting bridge – for pedestrians only – called Rambla de Mar, very close to Columbus Monument.
-Features high quality, international brands.
+Maremagnum is much more than just a shopping mall, it’s a proper attraction in Barcelona.
+It’s almost completely surrounded by water and accessible through a sophisticated wooden lifting bridge – for pedestrians only – called Rambla de Mar, very close to La Rambla and Columbus Monument.

-Located right next to the Forum, Diagonal Mar is one of the biggest shopping centers in town.
+Located right next to the Forum, Diagonal Mar is one of the biggest shopping centers in Barcelona.
 True to the American style, it features over 150 stores distributed in 80,000 m², a shopping paradise.
 Offers leisure activities for all the family, including 18 regular and 3D cinema screens, bars and restaurants.

 It features large department stores, Spanish and International fashion boutiques, a park, a sports center, two four star hotels, a convention center, several restaurants and coffee houses.
 L’Illa Diagonal is one of the most prestigious in the city.

 Barcelona shopping districts

 The shopping districts in Barcelona are located within the city center.
 These are the best places to shop in the Barcelona city center:

 - Portal de l’Àngel.